webscreens/screen-enumeration/EXPLAINER.md

 It may be beneficial to actually standardize this pattern, or to provide some non-normative notes encouraging implementers to follow this common convention.

-### Scope: `WindowOrWorkerGlobalScope` or `Navigator`/`WorkerNavigator`
+### Scope: `Window`, `WindowOrWorkerGlobalScope`, `Navigator`/`WorkerNavigator`

-Taking inspiration from existing Web APIs, there are a couple of places where the proposed API could reasonably live.
+Taking inspiration from existing Web APIs, there are a few places where the proposed API could reasonably live.

-1. The `WindowOrWorkerGlobalScope` mixin, implemented by `Window` and `WorkerGlobalScope` interfaces, could be an intuitive host this API.
-Those familiar with `window.screen` might anticipate a similar access pattern for information about multi-screen environments, and access from service workers may be valuable for the [Window Placement API proposal][3].
+1. In the `Window` interface, making multi-screen info accessible to execution contexts using the existing single-screen `window.screen` attribute.
+Those familiar with `window.screen` might anticipate a similar access pattern for information about multi-screen environments.
 It should be noted that `Window` already hosts many attributes, functions and interfaces, so care should be taken not to overburden this surface.

+2. The `WindowOrWorkerGlobalScope` mixin, implemented by `Window` and `WorkerGlobalScope` interfaces, could also be an intuitive host this API.
+This offers access to both `Window` and `Worker` execution contexts, extending the suggestion above with additional access for service workers, which may be valuable for certain aspects of the the [Window Placement API proposal][3].

 2. The [`Navigator`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator)
 object nested beneath the global scope may be a good potential location for this